Climate and Average Weather Year Round in Lisbon Portugal

 Lisbon experiences some seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 4.9 months, from June 10 to November 6, during which time the comfort level is muggy, oppressive, or miserable at least 4% of the time.
-The muggiest day of the year is August 15, with muggy conditions 16% of the time.
+The muggier period of the year lasts for 4.9 months, from June 11 to November 7, during which time the comfort level is muggy, oppressive, or miserable at least 4% of the time.
+The month with the most muggy days in Lisbon is August, with 4.8 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable